 Representatives from around the state cheerfully poured samples of their creative beers in a bid to win the people’s choice award, plus a three month tap contact at the Terminus.
 The cracking line-up included Wolf of the Willows Brewing, Hop Nation, La Sirène Brewing, Old Wives Ales, 3 Ravens Brewery, Holgate Brewhouse, Moon Dog Craft Brewery, Sailors Grave Brewing, Temple Brewing Company and Hargreaves Hill Brewing Company.

 The sour beer style has been gaining momentum in Australia.
-The tart, fruity, and refreshing flavours resonate with cider and wine lovers.
+The tart, fruity, and refreshing characteristics resonate with cider and wine lovers.
 For beer aficionados, the beverage provides plenty of flavour, but without the palate fatigue that can accompany bitter, hoppy beers.

 Emerging victorious by a wide margin was Sailor’s Grave.
 This new brewery from regional Orbost is known for incorporating local produce into their beers.
 Previous brews have included everything from carrot seeds to sea urchins.
 To create their ‘Peach Melba Pavlova Cream Sour’ the crew used 200 kilos of peaches, nectarines, and raspberries.
 Unbelievably, this beer delivered on its promise of pavlova in a glass with its sweet, creamy flavour.